GMT 0 Accra, Ghana

 Meeting Malaria

 The result?
 No parasites found.
 Ok, it was a relief again.
 But there was a catch.
-My white blood this is what has been prescribed to me as antimalarial treatmentcells (WBC) count is nearing the higher mark for normal.
+My white blood cells (WBC) count is nearing the higher mark for normal.
 Learning from my high school Biology, WBC is like my inner army against invaders; in this case, the Plasmodium parasite.
 Yes, malaria is not caused by a virus or strain of bacteria; it is caused by a parasite (I guess Malacanang can be diagnosed with malaria on its highest stage).
 The doctor said that this is an indication that something's going on inside me since the immune system is preparing for a battle.
 To be honest, I was a little skeptical on that diagnosis.
 But the symptoms are just hard to ignore.
 Maybe the parasites haven't been released to the blood to infect the red blood cells.
 You see, malaria in humans develops via two phases: it infects the liver first where they multiply for up to 15 days then they all go swimming in the blood stream.
 If left untreated, it will result to severe complications.
 And we have the ever-charming female mosquitos to thank for.
 So the doctor prescribed me a "treatment" drug.
 As per its leaflet, the drug is "a treatment for adults, children and infants with acute, uncomplicated infections due to P. falciparum."
 WTF!
 P. falciparum is said to be the most fatal and I am having a drug for that??!
 But then, this specie of Plasmodium parasite is still curable and I thanked God that I am having it (maybe) on its earliest stage.
 Of all the prescriptions I got so far in my life, this has been the one I really strictly followed: 4 tablets on the first take then 4 tablets 8 hours later (I have to wake up early for this; the thing I failed on other prescriptions).
 Then 4 tablets twice a day for the succeeding days (it means every 12 hours).
 The key for effective treatment is proper absorption of the dose so I need food intake first and it is recommended to intake food or drink rich in fat such as milk.
 If I really do have those bastard parasites I need to eradicate them once and for all.
 But it comes with side-effects like anorexia (me and less appetite?), sleep disorders, dizziness and cough.
 Just today I had a half-day work and making myself concentrate on those figures and numbers on my computer screen was great effort.
 Well, rather than go home in a wooden box.

 Sunday, January 18, 2009